 Regardless of the situation, employees should be able to openly discuss any work-related problems and concerns without fear of retaliation.
 Department Heads are expected to listen to employee concerns, encourage their input, and seek resolution to the issues and concerns.
-Often this will require setting a meeting in the near future.
-Department Heads are to set these meetings as quickly as possible, and employees are expected to understand that issues and concerns may not always be addressed at the moment they arise.
+Often this will require setting a meeting in a private office. in the near future.
+Department Heads are to set these meetings as quickly as possible in a timely manner, and employees are expected to understand that issues and concerns may not always be addressed at the moment they arise.
 Discussing these issues and concerns with management will help to find a mutually acceptable solution for nearly every situation.